US has evacuated American diplomatic personnel from Sudan

 Blinken said the "widespread fighting ... posed an unacceptable risk to our Embassy personnel," noting that "suspending operations at one of our embassies is always a difficult decision, but the safety of our personnel is my first responsibility."

-On Friday State Department principal deputy spokesperson Vedant Patel said the State Department had been in touch with "several hundred American citizens who we understand to be in Sudan" to discuss "security precautions and other measures that they can take on their own."
+On Friday, State Department principal deputy spokesperson Vedant Patel said it had been in touch with "several hundred American citizens who we understand to be in Sudan" to discuss "security precautions and other measures that they can take on their own."

 The State Department does not keep official counts of US citizens in foreign countries and Americans are not required to register when they go abroad.
 Officials told staffers Wednesday that there could be an estimated 16,000 American citizens in Sudan, most of whom are dual nationals.